How to Set Up a Video Review and Approval Workflow That Works

 - Secondary reviewers: Provide input but don't have veto power.
 Could be legal, brand, or subject matter experts.

-Use a RACI matrix if you have more than five stakeholders.
+- Editor/producer: Consolidates feedback, manages versions, and communicates status.
+Use a RACI matrix if you have more than a handful of stakeholders.
 R (Responsible) does the work.
 A (Accountable) gives final approval.
 C (Consulted) provides input.
 I (Informed) just needs updates.

 Step 2: Set Expectations in the Kick-off